-Now, imagine for a second that you were trying to learn a new skill.
+Now, imagine that you were trying to learn a new skill.
 Let’s say it’s playing tennis or a musical instrument.
-How much progress could you reasonably make if you were only attending classes once a week, with no practice happening at home, on your own time?
+How much progress could you make if you were only attending classes once a week, with no practice happening at home, on your own time?

 This is all to say, what happens during the speech therapy session itself is just as important as what happens at home.
 Progress happens when these important skills are practiced throughout the week, reinforced by the person your child loves and spends time with the most--you!

 Research has consistently shown that the more parents are active participants in their child’s speech therapy, the more progress children make toward their goals.
-That’s why it’s so important to find a speech therapist that can help you incorporate language-building techniques into your child’s daily routines!
+That’s why it’s so important to find a speech therapist that can teach you how to practice speech and language with your child at home, during daily routines.